 Now I know what you’re thinking – why did I even bother flipping then?
 Well the answer is I didn’t!

-How Imogen’s flipping business on Amazon started
+How Henry’s flipping business on Amazon started

 When Andrew first asked me if I wanted to test out flipping for a blog post, I have to say I wasn’t that excited!
 I’ve been planning to launch a private label product using Amazon Sharks and this seemed like a little bit of a step down.
 But I thought why not give it a go, as I had a long summer holiday off from my studying, and I could hopefully make a little extra money.
-So after a bit of research and reading around, I dived straight in and made my first purchase – 10 swimming pools!
+So after a bit of research and reading around, I dove straight in and made my first purchase – 10 swimming pools!

 Definitely a very seasonal item but it was early June with promises of an impending heat wave in the UK.
 Coupled with the fact that with the traffic light system and isolation rules, it looked set to be another summer of local holidays, and I felt fairly confident in my purchase.